MacGesture/MacGesture/README.md

 | ------- | ------------ | ------------------ | ---------- | ---------------------- |
 | U*d     | \*\|!*safari | "shift-command-\]" | "Next Tab" | Checked                |

-Then you will see the expected behaviour.
+Then you will experience the expected behaviour.

 # License